Doctors Note Logo

 In some cases, bleeding can be serious.
 Reference 2 mentions that massive bleeding can be life-threatening.
 While a small amount might not seem urgent, it is important to have it evaluated by a healthcare professional to rule out serious problems.
 Reference 3 also highlights that what looks like a minor issue could be a sign of a more significant problem.

-If you or someone you know is experiencing this, it is important to seek medical advice to ensure everything is okay.
+If you or someone you know is experiencing this, you can start by using a free symptom checker to better understand your symptoms, then seek medical advice to ensure everything is okay.

 Tell your friends about us.